DirtyHarryLYL/HAKE-AVA/README.md

  If you find our works useful, please consider citing:
 ```
 @article{li2022hake,
      title={HAKE: A Knowledge Engine Foundation for Human Activity Understanding},
     author={Li, Yong-Lu and Liu, Xinpeng and Wu, Xiaoqian and Li, Yizhuo and Qiu, Zuoyu and Xu, Liang and Xu, Yue and Fang, Hao-Shu and Lu, Cewu},
-  journal={arXiv preprint arXiv:2202.06851},
+    journal={TPAMI},
     year={2022}
  }
 @article{li2022discovering,
   title={Discovering a Variety of Objects in Spatio-Temporal Human-Object Interactions},
   author={Li, Yong-Lu and Fan, Hongwei and Qiu, Zuoyu and Dou, Yiming and Xu, Liang and Fang, Hao-Shu and Guo, Peiyang and Su, Haisheng and Wang, Dongliang and Wu, Wei and Lu, Cewu},